gatsbyjs/gatsby/docs/blog/2019-08-13-Localised-strings-from-Kentico-Cloud-GatsbyJS-GraphQL/index.md

 ---
-title: Adding and retrieving localized strings from Kentico Cloud to GatsbyJS and GraphQL
+title: Adding and retrieving localized strings from Kentico Cloud to Gatsby and GraphQL
 date: 2019-08-13
 author: Ilesh Mistry
 image: "images/country-clocks.jpg"
 imageTitle: Different country flag clocks on the wall showing the different times
-excerpt: "This blog post talks about how to add and retrieve localized strings from Kentico Cloud by using GatsbyJS and GraphQL"
+excerpt: "This blog post talks about how to add and retrieve localized strings from Kentico Cloud by using Gatsby and GraphQL"
 canonicalLink: https://www.ileshmistry.com/adding-and-retrieving-localised-strings-from-kentico-cloud-to-gatsbyjs-and-graphql/
 publishedAt: Ilesh Mistry's website
 tags: ["gatsby", "graphql", "kentico-cloud", "kentico"]